projectnessie/nessie-demos/README.md

 ## Datasets for demos

-Since some notebooks environments like Google Colaboratory only support uploading a single `.ipynb` file, which cannot access "files next to it", the nessiedemo-setup code allows downloading named datasets to the local file system.
+Since some notebooks environments like Google Colaboratory only support uploading a single `.ipynb` file, which cannot access "files next to it", the `pydemolib` code allows downloading named datasets to the local file system.
 Files in a dataset can then be identified by name via a Python `dict`.